chasenuzum/library-recommender/README.md

 The entry point for the application:
 - Runs ingest.py to load data into DuckDB.
 - Executes the recommendation system via app.py.

+### 2. app.py

+The entry point for the application:
+- Has ability to interact with database, like an admin terminal (Not all ACID methods)
+- Can display recommendations and updates recommendations based on database changes

 ### 2. data/ingest.py